tencentyun/intlcloud-documents/yehe_doc/计算和容器/云原生分布式云中心/产品简介/产品概述_intl_en.md

 ## Additional Services
-TDCC can provide solutions in combination with other Tencent Cloud products.
+Tencent Kubernetes Engine Distributed Cloud Center can provide solutions in combination with other Tencent Cloud products.
 If you want to use Kubernetes container management service, it is recommended to choose [TKE](https://intl.cloud.tencent.com/zh/products/tke).